twitter/the-algorithm/RETREIVAL_SIGNALS.md

 ## Overview

-The candidate sourcing stage within the Twitter Recommendation algorithm serves to significantly narrow down the item size from approximately 1 billion to just a few thousand.
-This process utilizes Twitter user behavior as the primary input for the algorithm.
+The candidate sourcing stage within the ExTwitter Recommendation algorithm serves to significantly narrow down the item size from approximately 1 billion to just a few thousand.
+This process utilizes ExTwitter user behavior as the primary input for the algorithm.
 This document comprehensively enumerates all the signals during the candidate sourcing phase.

 | Signals               |  Description                                                          |
 | :-------------------- | :-------------------------------------------------------------------- |